geo200cn/geo200cn.github.io/tidyr.md

 The first argument inside `summarize()` is the data object *counties3* and the second argument is the function calculating the specific summary statistic, in this case `mean()`, which unsurprisingly calculates the mean of the variable you indicate in between the parentheses.

 The summarize function plays very nicely with the `group_by()` function.
 The `group_by()` function applies another function independently within groups of observations (where the groups are specified by a categorical variable in your data frame).
-To illustrate, first generate a variable called *large* that designates a county as large if it has a population greater than 182,486, which happens to be the median.
+To illustrate, first generate a variable called *large* that designates a county as "Large" if it has a population greater than 182,486, which happens to be the median, and "Not Large" otherwise.

 ```r
 counties3 <- mutate(counties3, large = ifelse(tpopr > 182486, "Large", "Not Large"))
 ```

 Next, use `group_by()` on this new variable *large* to find the mean percent white by population size category